Purpose Storytelling: A blueprint for building a connection between your audience and your brand

 Components of a Powerful Story

 In the graphic above, you can see the basic components of a powerful story: Narrative & Plot, Characters, and Empathy & Identification.
 When all of these components are in alignment, viewers will feel engaged on an emotional level.
 At Prodigium, we always say we want to “turn facts into feelings.”
 Communicating facts is important, but it’s emotional connections (particularly positive emotional connections) that inspire people to take action and support your company’s purpose.
 The biggest task we are faced with when making a marketing video for a company figuring out how to turn all the information we have about their work, their audience, and their purpose into an emotional experience that feels authentic and personal.
-When people see themselves in your story’s characters, or can at least empathize them, they will connect to your brand on a level that facts alone cannot achieve.
+When people see themselves in your story’s characters, or can at least empathize with them, they will connect to your brand on a level that facts alone cannot achieve.

 Purpose storytelling is different from other forms of storytelling because it ties these emotional connections with your audience to your company’s purpose.
 In purpose storytelling, you have to center all your story’s elements around your company, your brand, and how your product or service improves people’s lives.
 In doing so, you can use your story to strategically achieve your purpose.